Kalecia24824/Portfolio/Web-Programming/Beginner/Animations/README.md

 ## Project List:
 Here is the list of projects I have done so far in this folder:

+- Link Button: A stylized button for user to view when they hover over it

-- Heart Button: This is a pulsing heart button with a circle effect
+- Heart Circle: A pulsing circle with a heart in the center

-- Loading Screen: A screen that loads

-- Rainbow Card: A rainbow card where you can flip it

 ## Connect with Me!
 Thank you for viewing this section of my Beginner Folder.
 For more info, you can connect or chat with me here: